Aeronbroker/Aeron/eu.neclab.iotplatform.ngsiemulator/README.md

 ```

 ### IoT Application ###
-The IoT Application is a component which is open a server on a specified port and expose a reseource for NGSI-10 *NotifyContext*: /ngsi10/notifyContext.
+The IoT Application is a component which opens a server on a specified port and exposes a resource for NGSI-10 *NotifyContext*: /ngsi10/notifyContext.
 Currently it is still in an embryonic stage of development.
 Its behaviour is to simply accept NGSI-10 *NotifyContext* and print the content in the console.
 To start an IoT Application it is simply necessary to run the following in a command line:
 ```